-What does BBCOR stand for
+What does BBCOR stand for?

 Many players want a BBCOR bat among their equipment rack but do not know what the acronym stands for.
 BBCOR is an acronym for Batted Coefficient Resolution.

 The highest score received by a BBCOR bat is 0.50. it is almost the same as that of a wooden bat, only different because it is slightly higher.

 Reason for BBCOR creation

-The main reason behind the creation of the BBCOR standard was the faults found in the previous standard.
-The previous standard in which organizations used was called the BESR standard.
+The previous standard that organizations used was called the BESR standard.
 This standard compared pitch velocity and the ball’s velocity after it has made contact with the bats.
 This standard was used on aluminum bats for years but also had many flaws.

 The biggest flaw found when using this standard was an increase in offensive production.
-After division I college baseball statistics in which BESR standard was used, they were apparent increases in the offensive production found in the statistics.
+After division I college baseball statistics in which the BESR standard was used, they were apparent increases in the offensive production found in the statistics.